-&lt;sup>10 In addition to these three specialists, the mission was composed of Claude Rilly (director), Pierre Tallet (co-director, Paris IV), Claire Somaglino (epigraphist, Paris IV), Romain David (ceramic specialist), Damien Laisney (surveyor), Vincent Cabrol (stone specialist), Jean-Pierre Peulvast (geomorphologist, Paris IV), Hassan Mohammed (restorer, IFAO), Jean-François Gout (photographer), Vincent Colard (surveyor and project supervisor), Giorgio Nogara (site registration) and Yassin Mohamed (site registration, NCAM), Robert Ryndziewicz the name and titles of the queen, which is unparalleled in Egyptian sacred architecture.
+10 In addition to these three specialists, the mission was composed of Claude Rilly (director), Pierre Tallet (co-director, Paris IV), Claire Somaglino (epigraphist, Paris IV), Romain David (ceramic specialist), Damien Laisney (surveyor), Vincent Cabrol (stone specialist), Jean-Pierre Peulvast (geomorphologist, Paris IV), Hassan Mohammed (restorer, IFAO), Jean-François Gout (photographer), Vincent Colard (surveyor and project supervisor), Giorgio Nogara (site registration) and Yassin Mohamed (site registration, NCAM), Robert Ryndziewicz and Tomasz Herbich (magnetometry specialists), Karen Henderson and Antoine Langanay (PhD students in Paris IV-Sorbonne), Dany Joly (nurse).
+The NCAM was represented by Ayman Eltaieb in 2015 and Huyam Khalid in 2016-2018.

-&lt;sup>11 A detailed architectural study of the temple by Emmanuel Laroze is presently in press; see references in the Bibliography.
+11 A detailed architectural study of the temple by Emmanuel Laroze is presently in press; see references in the Bibliography.

-&lt;sup>12 In all these architraves, the son-of-Re name of the king, Amenhotep, was hammered out during Akhenaten's reign and replaced by the praenomen Nebmaatre, which is, therefore, repeated in each inscription.
+12 In all these architraves, the son-of-Re name of the king, Amenhotep, was hammered out during Akhenaten's reign and replaced by the praenomen Nebmaatre, which is, therefore, repeated in each inscription.
 Unlike in Soleb, no restoration programme was conducted in Sedeinga during Tutankhamun's reign.